-- The products chosen for this test were selected by SE Labs. - The test was unsponsored. - The test was conducted between 7th April to 10th June 2021. - All products were configured according to each vendor's recommendations, when such recommendations were provided. - Malicious URLs and legitimate applications and URLs were independently located and verified by SE Labs. - Targeted attacks were selected and verified by SE Labs. - Malicious and legitimate data was provided to partner organisations once the test was complete. - SE Labs conducted this endpoint security testing on physical PCs, not virtual machines. - The web browser used in this test was Google Chrome.
+- The products chosen for this test were selected by SE Labs. - The test was unsponsored. - The test was conducted between 4th July and 26th August 2022. - All products were configured according to each vendor's recommendations, when such recommendations were provided. - Malicious URLs and legitimate applications and URLs were independently located and verified by SE Labs. - Targeted attacks were selected and verified by SE Labs. - Malicious and legitimate data was provided to partner organisations once the test was complete. - The web browser used in this test was Google Chrome.
 When testing Microsoft products Chrome was equipped with the Windows Defender Browser Protection browser extension (https://browserprotection.microsoft.com).
 We allow other browser extensions when a tested product requests a user install one or more.